-ିହ NATURAL SYSTEMS & LOCAL FOOD THEME ACTION SUMMARY 2023 PROGRESS PROGRESS #3 BETTER TOGETHER 2022 JUMP START ACTION Fund 10 community food access projects like community gardens, food forests, orchards, farms, food rescue efforts, or farmers markets.
+ିଏ NATURAL SYSTEMS & LOCAL FOOD THEME ACTION SUMMARY 2023 PROGRESS PROGRESS #3 BETTER TOGETHER JUMP START ACTION Fund 10 community food access projects like community gardens, food forests, orchards, farms, food rescue efforts, or farmers markets.
 3 The City funded Harvest Pierce County's community garden and gleaning programs and the Farmer's Market Fresh Bucks program.
 Nearly 2/3rds of the gleaning program went to 16 hunger relief organizations. #8 better LIVING Improve regulations to make it easier to grow, make, and sell food.
-2 The City's Charter was updated to remove the prohibitions on fruit and nut trees in the right-of-way #18 BETTER BREATHING 2022 JUMP START ACTION Preserve and expand healthy tree canopy.
+1 No staffing resources identified and redirected for this work in 2023. #18 BETTER BREATHING JUMP START ACTION Preserve and expand healthy tree canopy.
 2 Staff are continuing to utilize software to inventory trees and map planted trees by the City and its partners.
 Community members are now able to collect existing tree inventories for volunteer purposes. #23 BETTER BREATHING Increase Tacoma's Urban Forestry team to care for more trees.
 1 Requested positions as part of mid biennial budget modifications but positions were not approved. #32 BETTER OPPORTUNITIES Partner to train nature stewards for employment and to restore green spaces.
 3 The City entered into contract negotiations with The Nature Conservancy of Washington to manage the Green Infrastructure Workforce Development Program for Tacoma. #34 BETTER OPPORTUNITIES Research how to develop a community food hub, with space for food training, sharing, and business.
 2 Community Economic Development (CED) did not do a study but found alternative means to similar goals.
 Staff increased capital access to food businesses, continued vendor development through Farmers Market contracting, and provided technical assistance to food vendors moving into brick-and-mortar locations and/or pop-up markets. #39 BETTER PREPARED Protect and restore biodiversity and habitat to be climate change ready.
 3 Staff are continuing to update critical area map layers.
-The Critical Area Ordinance update is on a planned schedule per Growth Management Act (GMA) guidance with code changes/implementation planned for mid 2025. #40 BETTER PREPARED 2022 JUMP START ACTION Plant and maintain right-of-way trees to reduce heat and support neighborhoods and local businesses.
+The Critical Area Ordinance update is on a planned schedule per Growth Management Act (GMA) guidance with code changes/implementation planned for mid 2025. #40 BETTER PREPARED JUMP START ACTION Plant and maintain right-of-way trees to reduce heat and support neighborhoods and local businesses.
 2 In partnership with the Neighborhood Planning program, 144 trees were maintained or replaced in the McKinley Neighborhood. #44 BETTER PREPARED Assess, monitor, and prepare natural systems, infrastructure, and habitat for sea level rise.
 3 The City was awarded a \$750,000 grant in partnership with Metro Parks, the Puyallup Tribe, and the Port of Tacoma to perform shoreline climate resilience and habitat restoration master planning for Commencement Bay.